VadymTkyi/HW-3/README.md

 **Programming Language:** Java
 **IDE:** IntelliJ IDEA

 **Since my previous HW was a bit messy I decided to separate `Queue` and `Stack` into their own classes, also made them both generic instead of just accepting `int` values.**
-(Also in this read me I want to use all these headings, bold text etc. features to make it more readable)

 # Questions Section